 - Drag the Amount field into the Values area.
 The pivot table will display the total of all the values in the Amount column.

 - Drag the AcctType field into the Rows area.
 The pivot table will show now the total amount for each of the account types.

 - Now, drag the Branch field into the Columns area.
 The pivot table will show now the amount for each account type, cross-tabulated by branch.
 Observe closely.
-You will find that total amount of each AccType is calculated on the right side of the pivot table.
-At the same time, total amount opened in every branch is also calculated at the bottom of the pivot table.
+You will find that the total amount of each AccType is calculated on the right side of the pivot table.
+At the same time, the total amount opened in every branch is also calculated at the bottom of the pivot table.

 Happy Excelling 🙂